bitrix24/b24restdocs/api-reference/catalog/data-types.md

 || **purchasingCurrency**
 [`string`](../data-types.md) | Currency of the purchasing price.

-The list of currencies can be obtained using the [crm.currency.list](../crm/currency/crm-currency-list.md) method.
+The list of currencies can be obtained using the method [crm.currency.list](../crm/currency/crm-currency-list.md).

 Not editable when inventory accounting is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version with the option "Show the Trade Catalog tab for products with trade offers" enabled
 ||
 || **purchasingPrice**
 [`float`](../data-types.md) | Purchasing price.

 Not editable when inventory accounting is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version with the option "Show the Trade Catalog tab for products with trade offers" enabled
 ||
 || **quantity**
 [`float`](../data-types.md) | Quantity.

 Not editable when inventory accounting is enabled.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version with the option "Show the Trade Catalog tab for products with trade offers" enabled
 ||
 || **propertyN**
 [`object\|array`](../data-types.md) | Value of the parent product property, where `N` — identifier of the property.
 There can be multiple properties.

 The value is specified in the format `{valueId: valueId, value: value}` or in the format `[{valueId: valueId1, value: value1}, ..., {valueId: valueIdN, value: valueN}]`, if the property is multiple.
-Here `valueId` — identifier of the property value, and `value` — property value.
+Here `valueId` — identifier of the property value, and `value` — value of the property.

 If `valueId` is not specified, the existing value will be removed from the database and replaced with the new one specified in `value`.
-If the property is multiple, all existing property values for which `valueId` was not specified will be removed.
+If the property is multiple, all existing values of the property for which `valueId` was not specified will be removed.

-`valueId` of all parent product properties can be obtained using the [catalog.product.sku.get](./product/sku/catalog-product-sku-get.md) and [catalog.product.sku.list](./product/sku/catalog-product-sku-list.md) methods
+`valueId` of all parent product properties can be obtained using the methods [catalog.product.sku.get](./product/sku/catalog-product-sku-get.md) and [catalog.product.sku.list](./product/sku/catalog-product-sku-list.md)
 ||
 |#